So there I was…

-It’s May 4th, 1864 — You are a soldier in the Army of the Potomac marching towards the Rapidan River and into The Wilderness — a 70-mile tract of thickets and dense forest that only a year before had been the location of this same armies defeat at the Battle of Chancellorsville.
-Before you cross the floating bridge over the Rapidan River that will be later be torn up so that you cannot use it again to retreat… you may ask yourself… How did I get here?
+…a soldier in the Army of the Potomac marching towards the Rapidan River and into The Wilderness — a 70-mile tract of thickets and dense forest.
+Only a year before May 1864, I had been at this same location when this same army was defeated at the Battle of Chancellorsville.
+Before I cross the floating bridge over the Rapidan River that will be later be torn up so that you cannot use it again to retreat… I ask myself… How did I get here?

 “We talked the matter over and could have settled the war in thirty minutes had it been left to us.”